Parallel in time partially explicit splitting scheme for high contrast linear multiscale diffusion problems: Multiscale space construction

 Then the NLMC basis functions are obtained by finding $\psi_{m}^{(i)}\in V_{0}(K_{i}^{+})$ and $\mu_{0}^{(j)},\mu_{n}^{(j)}\in\mathbb{R}$ from the following localized constraint energy minimizing problem

-Then the NLMC basis functions are $\{\psi_{m}^{(i)},0\leq m\leq m_{i}, 1\leq i\leq N_{e}\}$.
-The above problems are posed in infinite-dimensional spaces, but for numerical computations, we solve the discretized the system on the fine grid using standard finite elements to obtain the solutions and use them as our basis.
+The above problems are posed in infinite-dimensional spaces, but for numerical computations, we solve the discretized system on the fine grid using standard finite elements to obtain the solutions and use them as our basis $\{\psi_{m}^{(i)},0\leq m\leq m_{i}, 1\leq i\leq N_{e}\}$.

 Denote the average of all NLMC basis by

 We then let $\widetilde{\psi}_{m}^{(i)}=\psi_{m}^{(i)}-\frac{s(\psi_{m}^{(i)},\overline{\psi})}{s(\overline{\psi},\overline{\psi})}\overline{\psi},0\leq m\leq m_{i}, 1\leq i\leq N_{e}$.
 In order to simplify the notations, we omit the double script in $\widetilde{\psi}_{m}^{(i)}$ and denote the set of bases by $\{\widetilde{\psi}_{k},k=1,\cdots,L\}$.
 Thus, we define the space $V_{H,1}$ as